sharikjavid/kotto/README.md

 export default () => new Hello()
 ```

-Note the kotto `@use` decorator: this is the key to exposing the hello method to the LLM backend.
+Note the `@use` decorator: this is the key to exposing the `hello` method to the LLM backend.

 Now run the agent: